pam-param-pam/I-Drive/frontend/uploadExplained.md

 # How does i drive upload works?

 1) First iDrive takes file input from a browser.
-This array of objects will vary depending on:
+This array of objects will vary depending on which of upload method was used:
    - Files upload
    - Folder upload
    - Drag and drop files upload
    - Drag and drop folder upload

-2) Show toast about upload start

-2) If its a drag and drop, it scans the `dataTransfer` object for all files.
+2) If it's a drag and drop, it has to scan `dataTransfer` object for files/folders and their relative path.

-3) iDrive has to convert all these different data inputs so that they can be represented by the same data structure.
+4) iDrive has to convert all these different data inputs so that they can be represented by the same data structure.
 The structure looks like this:

    ```